Primary School PE and Sport Premium Funding

 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - is allocated based on the number of pupils in Years 1-6.
 The funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Purpose of Funding

 All schools have to spend the sport premium on improving their provision of PE and sport, but there is freedom to choose how we do it.
 Our aim is to maintain the quality and quantity of sports and after-school clubs we already have here, promote inter and intra school competitions, as well as to broaden opportunities for pupils to try different activities.

-This year, the vast majority of funding received was allocated to the purchase of specialist coaching staff and services from the Community Sports Foundation (CSF) to develop the expertise and capacity of our own staff.
+This year, the vast majority of funding received was allocated to the purchase of specialist coaching staff and services from Premier Sports to develop the expertise and capacity of our own staff.

 The money is used in every year group, so that all children benefit regardless of their sporting ability.
 We will continue to place a high priority on our PE provision and, as such, have invested in additional staffing and resources to further enhance the PE curriculum as well as providing extra-curricular sports during lunchtimes and running after-school clubs.

 These have been and continue to be our priorities:

 Outcomes of Sports Funding in our schools: